 What is a Data Source?

-A web page, file, database, or filing cabinet somewhere which contains records about a criminal legal system agency (law enforcement, courts, corrections).
+A Data Source is a web page, file, database, or filing cabinet somewhere which contains records about a criminal legal system agency (law enforcement, courts, corrections).
 Often, they are published by the agency itself.
 Many more records are hidden behind records request processes.

 Data Sources can be records describing an agency's activities, like traffic stops or use of force policies.
 They describe agencies in the criminal legal system like the